Culinary syllabus

 Course Overview:

-1st Six Weeks – Food Service Industry, Safety and Sanitation
+1st Six Weeks –(ServSafe) Safety and Sanitation, Food Service History

-5th Six Weeks – Ingredients, Preparation, and Presentation
+5th Six Weeks – Restaurant Management and Career Management

 Course Summary: